AmadeusWM/Apatheia-Theme/README.md

 2. Visit `Preferences` with `ctrl+shift+a>Tree Style Tab>Preferences`
 3. Scroll to the bottom, and Press `Import` in `All Configs`
 4. Import the `config.json` from `compiled-themes/treestyletab/config.json`
-5. Then go to `Advanced>Extra style rules for contents provided by Tree Style Tab`
+5. Then go to `Advanced` and scroll down
-6. Choose `Load from file` and upload the following `Firefox Theming/treestyletab/custom-hover.css`
+6. Choose `Load from file` and upload the following `Firefox Theming/treestyletab/treestyletab.css`

 #### Night Tab
 1. Install the nighttab extension from [here](https://addons.mozilla.org/en-US/firefox/addon/nighttab/)
 2. Upload `compiled-themes/firefox/night-tab/night-tab.json`
-3. You'll have to change the colors yourself if you change the theme from the default `theme_dark.scss`
+3. You'll have to change the colors yourself if you change the theme from the default

 ### GTK Theme
 For GTK: [Orchis-Theme](https://github.com/vinceliuice/Orchis-theme)